MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-connect-azure-consumption-insights.md

 ![](media/desktop-connect-azure-consumption-insights/azure-consumption-insights_10.png)

-You'll need to replace the value of *enrollmentNumber* with your own enrollment number, which you can get from the [Azure Enterprise Portal](https://ea.azure.com).
-The *numberOfMonth* parameter is how many months of data you want going back, from the current data.
+You'll need to replace the *enrollmentNumber* value with your enrollment number.
+You can get your number from the [Azure Enterprise Portal](https://ea.azure.com).
+The *numberOfMonth* parameter is how many months of data you want going back, from the current dat.
 Use zero (0) for the current month.

-Once you select **Done** in the **Advanced Editor** window, the preview refreshes and you'll see data from the specified month range in the table.
+Once you select **Done** in the **Advanced Editor** window, the preview refreshes and data from the specified month range appears in the table.
 Select **Close & Apply** and return.

 ### Step 3: Move measures and custom columns to the new report
 Next you'll need to move any custom columns or measures you created into the new details table.
 Here are the steps.